-2.7 Build, Program, and Debug
+2.7 Build, program, and debug

 After the application has been created, you can export it to an IDE of your choice for building, programming, and debugging.
 You can also use command line tools.
-The ModusToolbox build system infrastructure provides several make variables to control the build.
-So, whether you are using an IDE or command line tools, you edit the makefile variables as appropriate.
-See the ModusToolbox Build System chapter for detailed documentation on the build system infrastructure.
+The ModusToolboxTM build system infrastructure provides several make variables to control the build.
+So, whether you are using an IDE or command line tools, you edit the Makefile variables as appropriate.
+See the ModusToolboxTM build system chapter for detailed documentation on the build system infrastructure.